-Kehewin Lake mixes intermittently throughout the summer (e.g. polymictic), as is evidenced by the lack of stratification in early and late summer (Figure 4).
-As surface waters warmed in mid-July, a weak thermal stratification was evident at 3 m depth, but the lake mixed again prior to 31 August.
+Kehewin Lake mixes intermittently throughout the summer (e.g. is polymictic), as evidenced by the lack of stratification in early and late summer (Figure 4).
+As surface waters warmed in mid-July, a weak thermal stratification was evident at 6 m depth, but the lake mixed again prior to 2 September.